 These recipes with step-by-step instructions are perfect for your Thanksgiving table.

-And for bread, you can make cornbread or yeast rolls to accompany your Thanksgiving meal.
+For bread selections, you can make yeast rolls or cornbread to accompany your Thanksgiving meal.

 Stay in Touch with Mary’s Nest